Death, Design and the Macabre: Echoes of the Past Through Design

 What is the role of design in shaping how we engage with iconic landmarks marked by death, tragedy, and the macabre?
 From notorious sites like Alcatraz and the Tower of London to Melbourne’s own Pentridge Piazza, Carlton’s Underbelly, Old Melbourne Gaol and the city’s spooky laneways.
 As technology transforms our engagement, these sites attract visitors not only for their historical importance but also through the lens of dark tourism, where the past’s intriguing aspects are brought to life in our popular imagination through true crime stories, ghost tours and celebrity memorials.

-Natasha Mitchell, host of ABC's Big Ideas, will moderate the panel asking What challenges do designers face when reimagining places tied to unsettling pasts?
+What challenges do designers face when reimagining places tied to unsettling pasts?
 How do we strike a balance between educational value and the emotional weight of such places and spaces?
 And what ethical dilemmas arise when reinterpreting those associated with suffering…where should we draw the line?

 Images: (1) Old Melbourne Gaol.
 Photo: Dianna Snape.
 (2) Old Melbourne Gaol.
 Photo: Peter Hermes.